A man spends ten years trying to sail home to his faithful wife...

 And in a small town in Regency England, two young people dance a long quadrille of barely disguised sexual tension.

 Pride and Prejudice turns two centuries old this year, and it’s one of the few love stories that have lodged in the whole world's imagination.
 For a birthday present William Deresiewicz went ahead and called it “the most beloved novel in the language.”
-It embodies what Wilde meant when he said that life tries to copy art: the story is dangerous to use as a template for actual happiness (few rich jerks turn out to be as upstanding as Darcy), but that will never stop millions of readers from trying.
+It embodies what Wilde meant when he said that life imitates art as best it can: the story is dangerous to use as a template for actual happiness (few rich jerks turn out to be as upstanding as Darcy), but that will never stop millions of readers from trying.

 The dream is so seductive in part because its setting is so sensibly realistic.
 All the other stories mentioned above contain gaudier trappings: the monsters of The Odyssey, the ghostly moors of Wuthering Heights, the exotic locale and wartime passions of Casablanca.
 Deresiewicz notes that Austen “gives us everything we want: the wittiest lines, the silliest fools, the most lovable heroine, the handsomest estate.
 And a hero who is not only tall and good-looking, but the richest and most wellborn man in sight.”
 Yes, but she gives it to us in the context of a sleepy country town in a sleepy historical era.